bcgov/renovate-config/README.md

 # Mend Renovate Config - Automatic Dependency Updates

+## Why Use Renovate?

+Keeping dependencies up to date is essential for:
+- **Security:** Reduces your exposure to vulnerabilities in third-party code.
+- **Reliability:** Ensures you benefit from bug fixes and performance improvements.
+- **Compliance:** Helps meet organizational and industry requirements for patch management.
+- **Developer Experience:** Reduces technical debt and makes future upgrades easier.

+Renovate automates the detection and updating of dependencies, saving your team time and reducing risk.

 **Mend Renovate is a tool that automatically scans your repositories, detects outdated dependencies, and creates pull requests to keep them up to date.
 Keeping dependencies current helps teams avoid security vulnerabilities, benefit from bug fixes, and maintain compatibility with the latest features and standards.
 Regular updates are a key part of a secure and reliable software supply chain.**

 This repository provides a shared, opinionated Mend Renovate configuration for use across multiple downstream repositories.
 It is designed to: